embvm-drivers/sensirion-sps-30/README.md

 At a minimum you will need:

-* [`git-lfs`](https://git-lfs.github.com), which is used to store binary files in this repository
+* [`git-lfs`](https://git-lfs.github.com), which is used to store "binary" files in this repository
 * [Meson](#meson-build-system) is the build system
 * Some kind of compiler for your target system.
     - This repository has been tested with:
-        - gcc-7, gcc-8, gcc-9
+        - gcc-10, gcc-11, gcc-12
         - arm-none-eabi-gcc
         - Apple clang
         - Mainline clang